 -Toner and ink

 Since the ink is supposed to be permanent, we resort to solvents for this type of stain.
-Also, we use an oxidizer to take the color out of what’s left.
+Also, we use an oxidizer to take the colour out of what’s left.

 These are just the most common stains, of course, but also have other types very complicated.
 If you have problems with stains make us a call or write us an email and we will be always ready to help you.